Russian Olympic officials appeal to CAS over suspension by IOC

 “The CAS arbitration proceedings have commenced.
 In accordance with the Code of Sports-related Arbitration (the CAS Code), the arbitration rules governing CAS procedures, the parties are exchanging written submissions and the Panel of arbitrators that will decide the matter is being constituted.”

-The Russian Olympic Committee was banned with immediate effect on October 12 for recognising regional organisations from four territories annexed from Ukraine, the IOC said.
+The ROC was banned with immediate effect on October 12 for recognising regional organisations from four territories annexed from Ukraine, the IOC said.

-The IOC added the ROC would not be eligible for any funding after it recognised earlier this month Olympic Councils from the regions of Luhansk, Donetsk, Kherson and Zaporizhia but that it would not affect any Russian athletes competing as neutrals.
+The IOC added that the ROC would not be eligible for any funding after it recognised earlier this month Olympic Councils from the regions of Luhansk, Donetsk, Kherson and Zaporizhia – but that this would not affect any Russian athletes competing as neutrals.

-Russian president Vladamir Putin later accused the IOC of using the Games as a political tool.
+Russian President Vladimir Putin later accused the IOC of using the Olympic Games as a political tool.

-“Thanks to some of the leaders of the modern International Olympic Committee, we learned that an invitation to the Games is not an unconditional right of the best athletes, but a kind of privilege, and can be earned not by sporting results, but by political gestures that have nothing to do with sport at all,” Putin told the Russia – Sporting Power conference in the Urals city of Perm.
+“Thanks to some of the leaders of the modern International Olympic Committee, we learned that an invitation to the Games is not an unconditional right of the best athletes, but a kind of privilege, and can be earned not by sporting results, but by political gestures that have nothing to do with sport at all,” Putin told the Russia-Sporting Power conference in the Urals city of Perm.

 “And that the Games themselves can be used as an instrument of political pressure against people who have nothing to do with politics.
 And as gross, and in fact racist, ethnic discrimination.”